M66B/NetGuard/FAQ.md

 which should result in moving it to the bottom of the list.

-The key icon and/or the VPN running notification, which is shown by Android and not by NetGuard, can unfortunately not be removed.
+The key icon and/or the VPN running notification, which is shown by Android and not by NetGuard, unfortunately, cannot be removed.
 The [Google documentation](http://developer.android.com/reference/android/net/VpnService.html) states:
 *"A system-managed notification is shown during the lifetime of a VPN connection"*.